Hausdorff Reductions and the Exponential Hierarchies: Introduction

+To overcome this difficulty, we exploit the fact that our goal is to characterize membership of $w$ in $\Language{L}$ via the parity of a Hausdorff index with respect to a suitable Hausdorff predicate.
+This allows us to avoid reconstructing the oracle computation exactly in a single predicate.

+The key idea is to consider \emph{all} computations consistent with the caller machine's transition function, regardless of the correctness of their oracle answers, and then identify the correct one.
+To this end, we introduce \emph{\ounawarelegal} computations, which are sequences of configurations consistent with the transition function of the caller machine, whose oracle answers need not be correct.

+Observe that all \ounawarelegal computations of $\Machine{M}$ on input $w$ can be totally ordered and thus enumerated.
+The order is induced by a vector that records, for each round of parallel queries, the number of \yesansws supposedly returned to $\Machine{M}$ by its oracle in the \ounawarelegal computation.
+The lexicographic order of these vectors yields a total order on all such computations.

+Let us call an \ounawarelegal computation $\pi$ \emph{plausible} if every oracle \yesansw in $\pi$ is correct.
+Importantly, plausibility can be checked within $\Oracle{\iNExpTime{(i+j)}}{\SigmaP{c-1}}$, as it suffices to verify only positive oracle answers.

+Crucially, under the above lexicographic order, the real computation of $\Oracle{\Machine{M}}{\Omega}$ on input $w$ can be identified purely combinatorially: \emph{the real computation of $\Machine{M}$ on $w$, using the actual oracle answers of $\Omega$, is the maximum plausible computation.} Indeed, any \ounawarelegal computation that assumes more positive oracle answers than the real one is implausible, whereas the real computation remains plausible and is the last such computation.

+This characterization allows us to define the Hausdorff predicate.
+The predicate $\Language{D}(w,z)$ detects whether the $z$-th computation in the ordering is the real computation of $\Oracle{\Machine{M}}{\Omega}$ on $w$.
+Specifically, $\Language{D}(w,z)$ checks whether a plausible \ounawarelegal computation with index greater than $z$ exists.
+This test can be carried out within $\Oracle{\iNExpTime{(i+j)}}{\SigmaP{c-1}}$.
+If no such computation exists, the $z$\nbdash-th computation must be the real computation of $\Oracle{\Machine{M}}{\Omega}$ on input $w$, and we set $\Language{D}(w,z)$ to reflect whether $w \in \Language{L}$, up to a parity adjustment.
+Thus, the actual oracle computation on $w$ is encoded in the Hausdorff index, and deciding whether $w \in \Language{L}$ reduces to computing this index and checking its parity.
+This yields the desired Hausdorff characterization.

-\subsubsection{Charting the Exponential Hierarchies}
+\subsubsection{Charting the exponential hierarchies}

-As mentioned, an interesting aspect of the Hausdorff characterization is the one of providing a simple and univocal way to identify specific intermediate levels of the exponential hierarchies within \Elementary.
-This enables us to investigate the generalized exponential hierarchies without getting entangled in the intricate web of equivalences between oracle classes, which various works on the topic gave us view of (see, e.g., \cite{SchoningW88,Hemachandra1989,Hemaspaandra1994} and references therein).
-The results ``charting'' the generalized exponential hierarchies are extensively discussed in \cref{sec_charting_top}.
+An important consequence of the Hausdorff characterization is that it provides a uniform and unambiguous way to identify the intermediate levels of the iterated exponential hierarchies within \Elementary.
+This allows us to study these hierarchies without becoming entangled in the intricate web of equivalences between oracle classes exhibited in previous work (see, e.g., \cite{SchoningW88,Hemachandra1989,Hemaspaandra1994} and references therein).
+The results ``charting'' these hierarchies are discussed in detail in \zcref{sec_charting_top}.
+A corollary of the following theorem yields the characterization anticipated in \zcref{eq_second_insight}, as well as our proof of the equivalence $\PNExp = \NPNExp$.

-The following result, which is also behind $\PNExp = \NPNExp$, is obtained by employing a technique reminiscent of the pseudo-complement~\cite{Mahaney82,Kadin1989} to define suitable Hausdorff predicates.